WhyAre/tp/docs/UserGuide.md

 > - `EMAIL`: Valid email format (e.g., user@example.com)
 > - `HANDLE`: Format `@telegramhandle` (min 3 chars, cannot be blank)
 > - `DESCRIPTION`: Max 50 characters
-> - `TUTORIAL`: Must exist in system (silently ignored if invalid)
-> - There cannot be duplicate students with the same name, student id, phone number, email, handle

 Examples:

 - `add n/John Doe i/A0123456Z p/98765432 e/johnd@example.com h/@john_doe`

 > **Warning:**
-> - As of v1.5, tutorial tags (`t/`) do not integrate with submission functionalities
 > - As of v1.5, description attribute is temporary for the session and will disappear on reboot of app

 ---